ChatDeBlofeld/seafile-arm-docker/README.md

 ### Seafile service

-Currently there's no breaking changes between the images, so the update is straightforward:
+Usually there's no breaking changes between the images, so the update is straightforward:

 ```
 $ ./compose.sh pull seafile